AndreB065/appointment-form/README.md

 # Appointment form
-Schedule an appointment using the form below.
+Schedule an appointment using the form.